Hisham9995/stocks-analysis/README.md

-    I did create output tickerindex = 0  and three  arrays by using Dim to declare variables ,I did use for loop to get tickerstarting Prices , tickerending Prices and tickerVolumes  I also for loop helped me in counting the rows  on the other hand increasing the Volumes I used  Cells(i - 1, 1).Value <> tickers(tickerIndex) to determine tickerstarting Prices and Cells(i + 1, 1).Value <> tickers(tickerIndex) determining tickerending Prices in point "4" I did use for loop to get the return and ticker volumes and tickers
+    I did create output tickerindex = 0  and three  arrays by using Dim to declare variables ,I did use for loop to get tickerstarting Prices , tickerending Prices and tickerVolumes  I also for loop helped me in counting the rows  ,on the other hand,increasing the Volumes I used  Cells(i - 1, 1).Value <> tickers(tickerIndex) to determine tickerstarting Prices and Cells(i + 1, 1).Value <> tickers(tickerIndex) determining tickerending Prices in point "4" I did use for loop to get the return and ticker volumes and tickers